20 June 2025

 Jonathan Sparks

-Chief Investment Officer, UK, HSBC Global Private Banking and Wealth
+Chief Investment Officer, UK, HSBC Private Bank and Premier Wealth

 We’re not trying to sell you any products or services, we’re just sharing information.
 This information isn’t tailored for you.
 It’s important you consider a range of factors when making investment decisions, and if you need help, speak to a financial adviser.